allebone/help.omni.af.mil/docs/PEX/Ops.md

 _Effective Mission Ready Status_ - Status the person is currently performing at based on the requirements entered in the Continuation Training module.

 _Is Certified_ - Each status has an "Is Certified" option.
-When checked, anyone with this status wil be counted for the respective certification in the Long Range Schedule and will be eligible for display in the Mission Board, Schedule Supervisors dropdown.
+When checked, anyone with this status will be counted for the respective certification in the Long Range Schedule and will be eligible for display in the Mission Board, Schedule Supervisors dropdown.
 For example, a status of "T" \(in training\) would have _Is Certified_ unchecked so trainees do not count towards shift requirements, nor would the person appear in the supervisor schedule dropdown.

 _Visibility_ - An indication of whether a certification can be seen/used by a given unit.